Boards • How To • Frame and Template Kits • Classes • Q & A • Links

 I have been surfing since '71.
 I currently live and surf in Washington State.
-My day job is a cabinet / stair carpenter, and a damn good husband and father.
+My day job is a cabinet / stair carpenter (now retired), and a damn good husband and father.
 I’ve been building my boards since the mid '70's.

 In 2001, before anyone else made a move to build contemporary hollow board, I did.
 Since then, the imitators, copycats and those inspired by what I’ve built have spread out worldwide.
 All that is great, but the fact is I got the ball rolling.

-Another qualification that means something is that I have traveled the world and taught over a twenty-five Hollow Surfboard Workshops worldwide in conditions ranging from open sided, dirt floor barns, to state of the art, federally funded industrial woodworking schools.
+Another qualification that means something is that I have traveled the world and taught over thirty Hollow Surfboard Workshops worldwide in conditions ranging from open sided, dirt floor barns, to state of the art, federally funded industrial woodworking schools.
 The varied conditions teach me what works the best, and using my method, even the barn boards turn out as well as the million dollar schools.
 Also remember that in a lot of the classes there was a language barrier.
 A testament to the simplicity of the process.